HexRaysSA/IDAPython/examples/index.md

 #### Description
 The goal of this script is to demonstrate some usage of the type API.
-In this script, we first create a structure with many members, and then remove all those that fall within a range
+In this script, we first create a structure with many members, and then remove all those that fall within a range.

 #### Uses
 * ida_typeinf.STRMEM_OFFSET